Qihoo360/hbox/doc/submit.md

 worker-num | number of worker containers to use for the application, default as the configure of xlearning.worker.num
 worker-cores | number of cores to use for the worker process, default as the configure of xlearning.worker.cores
 worker-memory | amount of memory to use for the worker process(in MB), default as the configure of xlearning.worker.memory
+chiefworker-memory | amount of memory for the chief worker, especially for the index 0 worker of the TensorFlow application, default as the worker-memory
+evaluatorworker-memory | amount of memory for the estimator worker, especially for the TensorFlow Estimator application, default as the worker-memory
 queue | the queue of application submitted to, default as the configure of xlearning.app.queue
 priority | the priority of application, default as the configure of xlearning.app.priority
 board-enable | whether to start the service of Board, default as the configure of xlearning.tf.board.enable